 Someone who isn’t familiar with your face will form an impression within a mere second of seeing your picture, based on everything from your posture and clothing to the micro-expressions on your face.

-This process of making snap judgments based on appearance is called thin slicing, and it happens every time someone looks at you, online or off.
+This process of making snap judgments based on appearance is called thin slicing.
+It happens every time someone looks at you, online or off.
 Getting photo feedback from others allows you to harness the power of the first impression by choosing photos that other people deem the most attractive overall.

 A different study confirmed this disconnect applies to selfies as well.
 Study participants firmly believed they looked the most attractive in selfies, whereas other people thought those participants looked more likable and attractive in photos taken by someone else.

-Here’s a simple solution: Gather data from one of those photo ranking sites like PhotoFeeler to narrow down your pics to the best ones, and save the selfies for social media like Facebook and Instagram.
+Gather data from one of those photo ranking sites like PhotoFeeler to narrow down your pics to the best ones.
+And save the selfies for social media like Facebook and Instagram.

 If you’re on dating apps, feel free to take it a step further with Tinder’s Smart Photos feature.
 This will help ensure you’re putting your most attractive face forward in your dating profile.
 (Want to see some of the best online dating profile pictures examples?
 Click here.)